neuraloperator/neuraloperator/CONTRIBUTING.md

 - **GitHub Issues**: Create an issue for bugs or feature requests
 - **GitHub Discussions**: Use for questions and ideas
 - **Documentation**: Check the [official documentation](https://neuraloperator.github.io/)

-### Before Asking for Help
-1. Check the documentation and existing issues
-2. Provide a minimal reproducible example
-3. Include error messages and stack traces
-4. Specify your environment (OS, Python version, PyTorch version)

 ---